July 19, 2021

 File>Automate>Batch.

 Choose the "Edit (resize-crop)" Actions you created earlier.
 Choose the images source folder.
 Choose the destination folder.
 Check "Override Action Save As Command".
 Type the file naming.
 Choose Document Name and Extension.
 Click OK.
 Wait for a moment until Photoshop finishes resizing and cropping your images.
-You can see the results in your Destination folder.

 The Batch dialog box.